GenomiqueENS/toulligQC/README.md

 <a name="pypi-installation"></a>
 ### 1.3 Using a PyPi package

 ToulligQC can be more easlily installed with a pip package availlable on the PyPi repository.
-To do this, use the following command line:
+The following command line  will install the latest version of ToulligQC:
 ```bash
 $ pip3 install toulligqc
 ```